Tony Hawk: Relationships

 In April 1990, Hawk married Cindy Dunbar, whom he began dating in high school.
 Their son, Riley Hawk, was born on December 6, 1992, and was named after one of Hawk's ancestors.
 Riley is also a professional skateboarder.
 Hawk and Dunbar divorced in 1993.
-Riley is married to Frances Bean Cobain, daughter of late Nirvana frontman Kurt Cobain and Hole frontwoman Courtney Love.
-They have a son together.
+Riley is married to Frances Bean Cobain, daughter of musicians Courtney Love and the late Kurt Cobain.
+They have a son together, Hawk's first grandchild.

 Hawk was married to Erin Lee from 1996 to 2004.
 They have two children, Spencer (born in 1999) and Keegan (born in 2001).
 Spencer is an electronic music producer who releases music as Gupi.

 Hawk was married to Lhotse Merriam from 2006 to 2011.
 Their wedding was held in Fiji and Rancid played for them as the wedding band.
 The couple's daughter Kadence was born in 2008.

 Hawk married his fourth wife, Cathy Goodman, on June 27, 2015, in a ceremony in Limerick, Ireland.

 Interests

 Hawk purchased a camcorder in Japan and had a friend translate the controls for him, and an Amiga 2000 in the late 1980s.
 NewTek sent him a Video Toaster for his Amiga in exchange for appearing in a promotional video alongside Wil Wheaton and Penn Jillette, which he later used for editing a promotional video for the TurboDuo game Lords of Thunder in 1993.
+Hawk is a supporter of the San Diego Padres baseball team, and on October 2, 2024 he threw out the ceremonial first pitch prior to one of their games.
+Hawk’s musical interest include punk and ska with some of his favorite bands including DEVO, Frank Black, The Clash, Nine Inch Nails and Dead Kennedys.
+He also enjoys snowboarding.